Drive Your Plow Over the Bones of the Dead: Plot

-The village's wealthy fur farmer and brothel owner, Innerd, goes missing.
-Residents are convinced he ran away with his lover.
-An entomologist named Borys–spelled "Boros" by Janina–comes to the village.
-He is researching endangered beetles and hopes to convince the Polish government to protect them from extinction.
-Janina likes Boros and allows him to move in with her.
+Subsequently, Innerd, a local brothel owner and wealthy fur farmer who breeds white foxes, goes missing.
+His shady dealings lead residents to suspect he has fled from financial threats, or possibly run away with a lover.
+Meanwhile, a hiker named Borys, spelled "Boros" by Janina, appears in the village.
+He is an entomologist researching endangered beetles and hopes to convince the Polish government to protect them from extinction.
+Janina comes to enjoy his company, and allows him to stay with her.
 The two eventually become romantically involved.
-Innerd is later found dead in the forest, with an animal snare around his leg.
-Weeks later, the President, leader of a local social club and also a hunter, is found dead, covered in beetles.
+Eventually Innerd's decomposed body is discovered in the forest, an animal snare around his leg.
+Janina, Boros and Dizzy argue theories of human or animal attacks.
+Weeks later, a third villager is killed: the leader of a local social club and hunting association, whom Janina calls "the President," is found dead after a drunken festival.
+His body is covered in beetles.

-A new Catholic chapel is opened in the village and Father Rustle, a local Catholic priest and avid hunter, is its leader.
-In one of his sermons, Father Rustle praises hunters, calling them "ambassadors and partners of the Lord God in the work of creation."
-Janina interrupts the sermon, yelling at Rustle and the rest of the villagers.
+In November, the village plans a celebration for the opening and consecration of a new Catholic chapel in honor of Saint Hubert, the patron saint of hunters.
+Father Rustle, a friend of the President and avid hunter himself, is its priest.
+In his opening sermon, Father Rustle praises hunters, calling them "ambassadors and partners of the Lord God in the work of creation."
+Janina interrupts the sermon, shouting at Rustle and the rest of the villagers.
 She asks, "Have you fallen asleep?
 How can you listen to such nonsense without batting an eyelid?
 Have you lost your minds?
 Or your hearts?
 Have you still got hearts?"
 Days later, the presbytery burns down and Father Rustle is found dead.

 Dizzy and Oddball confront Janina, telling her they know she did it and the circumstances of the President's death gave her away.
 Janina shows her friends the photograph she found at Big Foot's house, which shows Big Foot, the Commandant, Innerd, the President, and Father Rustle standing near recently killed animals, including her two dogs.
 Big Foot, she explains, really did choke on a deer bone, but this event, and her discovery of the photograph, inspired her to kill the next four men.